Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Patterson densities as harmonic measures for simplicial trees

 We start this Section by recalling a few facts about discrete Markov chains, for which we refer for instance to \cite{Revuz84,Woess94}.
 A {\em state space} is a discrete and countable set $I$.
-A {\em transition kernel} on a $I$ is a map $P:I\times I\ra [0,1]$ such that for every $x\in I$,
+A {\em transition kernel} on $I$ is a map $p:I\times I\ra [0,1]$ (considered as a square matrix with coefficients in $[0,1]$, and with row and column indices in $I$) such that for every $x\in I$,

 Let $\lambda$ be a probability measure on $I$.
-A (discrete) {\em Markov chain} on a state space $I$ with initial distribution $\lambda$ and transition kernel $P$ is a sequence $(Z_n)_{n\in\NN}$ of random variables with values in $I$ such that for all $n\in\NN$ and $x_0,\dots, x_{n+1}\in I$, the probability of events $\PP$ satisfies \begin{enumerate} \item $\PP[Z_0=x_0]=\lambda(\{x_0\})$, \item $\PP[Z_{n+1}=x_{n+1} \mid Z_0=x_0,Z_1=x_1,\dots, Z_{n}=x_{n}] =P(x_n,x_{n+1})$. \end{enumerate} The associated {\it random walk} consists in choosing a point $x_0$ in $I$ with law $\lambda$, and by induction, once $x_n$ is constructed, in choosing $x_{n+1}$ in $I$ with probability $P(x_n,x_{n+1})$.
+A (discrete) {\em Markov chain} on a state space $I$ with initial distribution $\lambda$ and transition kernel $p$ is a sequence $(Z_n)_{n\in\NN}$ of random variables with values in $I$ such that for all $n\in\NN$ and $x_0,\dots, x_{n+1}\in I$, the probability of events $\PP$ satisfies \begin{enumerate} \item $\PP[Z_0=x_0]=\lambda(\{x_0\})$, \item $\PP[Z_{n+1}=x_{n+1} \mid Z_0=x_0,Z_1=x_1,\dots, Z_{n}=x_{n}]=$\\ $\PP[Z_{n+1}=x_{n+1} \mid Z_{n}=x_{n}]=p(x_n,x_{n+1})$. \end{enumerate} The associated {\it random walk} consists in choosing a point $x_0$ in $I$ with law $\lambda$, and by induction, once $x_n$ is constructed, in choosing $x_{n+1}$ in $I$ with probability $p(x_n,x_{n+1})$.
 Note that

-When the initial distribution $\lambda$ is the unit Dirac mass $\Delta_x$ at $x\in I$, the Markov chain is then uniquely determined by its transition kernel $P$ and by $x$, and is denoted by $(Z^x_n)_{n\in\NN}$.
+When the initial distribution $\lambda$ is the unit Dirac mass $\Delta_x$ at $x\in I$, the Markov chain is then uniquely determined by its transition kernel $p$ and by $x$, and is denoted by $(Z^x_n)_{n\in\NN}$.